Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • Optimisers boost the voltage of panels to compensate for partial shading or panels on different roof faces where the panels are facing different directions.

 • Real-time monitoring is crucial for an efficient-running solar system.
-The fancy pants solar vocabulary word for this is called consumption monitoring and we have an article about that.
+The fancy pants solar vocabulary word for this is called consumption monitoring and we have an article about that (linked below).

 Cons